willjgriff/llm-honesty/readme.md

 # LLM honesty evaluation

 Pipeline to **collect model answers** to a fixed set of **open-ended questions** (from a CSV) under **different system-prompt conditions**, across **one or more models** (OpenAI and/or OpenRouter).
 The aim is to support work that **examines honesty-related behaviour**: e.g. whether pressure to sound confident or avoid “I don’t know” is associated with **more errors, overconfident wording, or fabricated claims**.
-The code **does not score honesty automatically**—it currently produces `results/responses.csv` with empty label columns for **you (or a later scorer which is coming soon) to fill in** against rubrics like correctness, appropriate uncertainty, fabrication, and overconfidence.
+The code does not score honesty automatically.
+It currently produces `results/responses.csv` with empty label columns for **you (or a later scorer which is coming soon) to fill in** against rubrics like correctness, appropriate uncertainty, fabrication, and overconfidence.

 ---